intelagense/100Devs-Discord-Help/README.md

 ### How do I ask my question?
 #### The Process:
-1. Choose the help channel most relevant to your topic.
+1. Pick a relevant help channel.
 1. Type your question and press enter.
 1. The needle bot will open a new thread for you **'automagically.'**
 1. Paste any related code, code snippets, and/or images **inside** this new thread.
-1. Wait patiently... eventually someone should come around.
+1. Wait patiently...

+Eventually someone should come around.
 They may ask you for additional info and then try to help you work through the problem.

-1. **After** your question has been answered give a quick thanks and press the green **'archive thread'** button at the top of the thread.
+**After** your question has been answered give a quick thanks and press the green **'archive thread'** button at the top of the thread.

 <img align="middle" height=48px alt="Discord 'archive thread' button" src="images/archivethreadbutton.png"><sub>💡The 'archive thread' button makes it easier for volunteers to find more unanswered questions.</sub>